 Cynthia Amoah is a spoken word artist, performer, and writer who started her artistry through national poetry recitation competitions and motivational talks in 2006.
 Since the onset of her career, Cynthia’s dynamic voice has captured diverse audiences and her authentic stage presence has left them inspired after every performance.
-Originally from Ghana, West Africa, her voice – perhaps – reflects the strong and colorful oral traditions of her homeland.
+Originally from Ghana, West Africa, her voice reflects the strong and colorful oral traditions of her homeland.
 They cultivate, shape, and move her work in ways she believes has been purposed to her life.
 An activist in her own right, her literary pieces often highlight the forgotten stories of the world, while transcending the oftentimes marginalized groups she delineates in her work.

-Cynthia completed her MFA in Creative Writing, concentration in Poetry at The New School, New York, NY and has been featured on the stages of The Lincoln Theatre, The King Arts Complex, TEDxDrewUniversity, and TEDxOhioStateUniversity where she performed her most notable poem Honam.
-In 2016, she served as apprentice writer for Columbus-based arts collective, Maroon Arts Group’s “Write the Power” writer’s residency, joining 7 other writers in the creation of a social-justice centered choreopoem that came to life on the stage in June 2018.
-Cynthia hopes to debut an all woman poetry showcase, “Women & Words,” featuring Ghanaian writers, poets, and artists in Accra, Ghana on December 21st, 2018.
+Cynthia completed her MFA in Creative Writing, concentration in Poetry at The New School and has been featured on the stages of The Lincoln Theatre, The King Arts Complex, TEDxDrewUniversity, and TEDxOhioStateUniversity where she performed her most notable poem Honam.
+In 2016, she served as an apprentice writer for Columbus-based arts collective, Maroon Arts Group’s “Write the Power” writer’s residency, joining 7 other writers in the creation of a social-justice centered choreopoem that came to life on the stage in June 2018.
+In December of the same year, Cynthia also debuted an all woman poetry showcase, “Women & Words,” featuring Ghanaian writers, poets, and artists in Accra, Ghana.